-- 5. Using the winch control levers, unwind some wire rope from the winches to relieve the pressure on the winch free-spool device. - 6.
-Activate the winch free-spool at the controls to set both wrecker boom winches into the "free spool" mode.
+5. Using the winch control levers, unwind some wire rope from the winches to relieve the pressure on the winch free-spool device.

-Position the boom head by using the boom up, down, in, out and slew left and right levers as necessary.
+Position the boom head by using the boom up, down, in and out levers as necessary.

 Manually, "free-spool" enough wire rope to make the hook-up being sure that a minimum of five (5) wraps remains on the cable drums.